troeger/corba-example/README.md

 # Compatibility Matrix

-The following table shows which combinations of operating system and ORB product were reported to work with the different variants.
+The following table shows which combinations of operating system and ORB product were reported to work with the different language implementations.

 |                      | openSuSE 13.2  | MacOS X Yosemite  |
 |----------------------|----------------|-------------------|